xye7ei/gllc/README.md

 ('A', 'c')
 ```

-Upon any result from `Many`, semantics accepts list as the argument:
+In case handling result from `Many`, semantical function accepts a list as its argument:

 ``` python
 >>> p = Token('0') | Token('1')